-In the era of globalization, international community has been reaching a broad consensus that Private Investment can be a major driving force for economic growth and poverty alleviation.
-Indeed Private Investment in particular Foreign Direct Investment (FDI) can bring capital, enhance international trade and transfer higher technology as well as generate employment.
-In this regard, most countries are competing each other to attract more FDI.
-Therefore, the critical challenge is how to attract more valuable investment by improving Investment Climate, the policy and business environment that fosters entrepreneurship and private sector development.
+In the era of globalization, international community has been reaching a broad consensus that Private Sector can be a major driving force for economic growth and poverty alleviation.
+Private investment, Foreign Direct Investment (FDI) in particular, can bring advanced technology, management skills and efficiency as well as generate employment.
+In this regard, most countries are competing each other to attract more FDI in their own territories.
+Therefore, the critical challenge for most countries is how to attract more valuable investment by facilitating better Investment Climate, the policy and business environment that fosters entrepreneurship and private sector development.

-The objective of this course is to explore the practical approaches to improve Investment Climate to stimulate private sector activities by discussing theories and practices through various articles and case materials in both developed and developing countries.
-However, the course will focus more on developing countries that badly need capital and technology.
+The objective of this course is to explore the practical approaches to improve Investment Climate to stimulate private sector investments by discussing theories and practices of good practice cases in all over the world.
+However, the course will focus more on cases of developing countries that badly need capital and technology.